OpenMD 3.2

 One of the heavy-weight classes of OpenMD, SimInfo maintains objects and variables relating to the cu...

-Definition SimInfo.hpp:93
+Definition SimInfo.hpp:96

-Returns the pointer of current snapshot.
+Returns the length of this vector.

-Real lengthSquare()
+Real lengthSquare() const

 Returns the squared length of this vector.

-Definition Vector.hpp:399
+Definition Vector.hpp:403

 This basic Periodic Table class was originally taken from the data.cpp file in OpenBabel.